beranidigital/filament-access/README.md

-Multi-panel aware fine grained permissions for Laravel Filament with multithreading to analyze, generate and inject into all classes and methods in the application.
+Multi-panel aware fine-grained permissions for Laravel Filament to analyze, generate and inject into all classes and methods in the application.

+## What this package does
+- Generate list of almost all Filament component permissions
+- Automatically redefine classes to avoid conflict

+## Why I need this package
+- You have too many classes and methods to define permissions one by one
+- Default Filament authorization doesn't support multi-panel

+## What this package doesn't do
+- It doesn't provide complete solution for authorization
+- It's not meant for custom defined permissions, you need to define it yourself

 ## Installation